moliver28/research-handbook/content/handbook/security/security-operations/sirt/security-incident-communication-plan.md

 **- For the "required" approvers, we need at least 2 designated back-up approvers.**

-- Security: If `VP Security` is not available, one of the `Security directors` may approve, if not available move to `VP of Engineering`.
+- Security: If `SecOps Director or above` is not available, any of the `Security directors` may approve.
 - Legal: `Senior Director of Legal, Privacy and Product` can approve.
 If not available, then move to `Legal Counsel`, and then move to `CLO`.
 - Customer Success: `VP Customer Success` can approve.
 If not available, `Snr Director, Customer Success Managers`, then `Director of Customer Success, Public Sector`.
 - Support Team: `Support Manager on call` can approve.
 If not available, move to a member of [Support Senior Leadership](https://gitlab.com/groups/gitlab-com/support/managers/senior/-/group_members?with_inherited_permissions=exclude), then to [Support Managers](https://gitlab.com/groups/gitlab-com/support/managers/-/group_members?with_inherited_permissions=exclude) if needed.